Jomchen/configuration-data/keynav/readme.txt

-Place the file into home directory.
+Place the file .keynavrc into home directory.